Star Wars Holiday Special: Plot

 Wookiees walk into a bright star and arrive at the Tree of Life, where many are gathered, including C-3PO and R2-D2.
 Luke, Leia, and Han also appear.
 Leia gives a short speech and sings a song in celebration.
 Chewie remembers his adventures during the events of the original film.
-Finally, the Wookiee family sits around a table and bows their heads.
+Finally, the Wookiee family sits around a table and bow their heads.